tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 ### The Eight Scales

-There are plenty of articles out there which discuss the differences between work cultures and also give handy tips about what to do and not to do in different cultures at work to not commit a blunder.
+There are plenty of articles out there that discuss the differences between work cultures and also give handy tips about what to do and not to do in different cultures at work to not commit a blunder.

-What this book really makes different is that it does not simply explain "Colleagues from country A are like this and colleagues from country B are like that".
+What this book makes different is that it does not simply explain "Colleagues from country A are like this and colleagues from country B are like that".
-Instead, it categorizes certain traits which are common between all humans, and puts each work culture in relation to each other on one scale for each trait:
+Instead, it categorizes certain traits which are common among all humans, and puts each work culture in relation to each other on one scale for each trait:

 ![Cultural Traits on the 8 scales. [source: erinmeyer.com](https://erinmeyer.com/mapping-out-cultural-differences-on-teams/)](/images/books/erin_meyer_multicultural_characteristics_chart.jpg)

 Each chapter of the book explains one of the scales.
-The advantage of the approach to look at these traits in isolation and then put them together for each culture, is that each chapter is short, comprehensible, and easy to memorize.
+The advantage of the approach to looking at these traits in isolation and then putting them together for each culture is that each chapter is short, comprehensible, and easy to memorize.
 On top of that, it is relatively simple to assess cultures on this map of scales that are not treated in this book.